elliottbache/tls_connection_coding_challenge/docs/guide.md

 ---

 ## Security Notes
+- In production:
   - **Don’t** disable verification in production.
 Use CERT_REQUIRED and verify hostnames.
   - Keep keys/PEMs with restricted file permissions.
   - Treat **all server input** as untrusted; never eval or exec remote data.
 - The POW solver uses only deterministic hashing—no code execution.

 ---